It (2017 film): Cast

 The bespectacled best friend of Bill, whose loud mouth and foul language often get him into trouble.
 Wolfhard shared the first image of the Losers Club on his Instagram account, with the photo captioned as "The Losers Club take Toronto", showing the cast of actors who will be playing the protagonists of the piece.
-He auditioned for the part of Tozier for Fukunaga's It in 2015, before Fukunaga left, with Wolfhard being the only actor cast in both Muschietti and Fukanaga's version.
-On the character of Tozier, Muschietti stated, "We don't know much about Richie's personality, because he's the big mouth of the group.
+He auditioned for the part of Richie for Fukunaga's It in 2015, before Fukunaga left, with Wolfhard being the only actor cast in both Muschietti and Fukanaga's version.
+On the character of Richie, Muschietti stated, "We don't know much about Richie's personality, because he's the big mouth of the group.
 But we suppose he's also neglected at home, and he's the clown of the band because he needs attention."
 Of his character's changes from the novel to the film, Wolfhard stated, "Richie's always been the same.
 There's some similarities to the book and there's other stuff they added because some of the stuff that we said in this movie you can't say in the '50s."
 Wolfhard felt that there wasn't much research required in approaching Richie: " You just have to read the character breakdown and it helps a lot to see the difference between the characters in the book, and the miniseries, as well to get a raw take on it."
 In an interview with GQ, Wolfhard spoke of how all of The Losers bonded on set, and that the friendship has carried over: "That friendship is for real, for sure.
 Every time I'm in L.A., I stay with Wyatt, who plays Stanley.
 We hang out all the time in L.A. and wherever they are."